xbobekf/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/TxOutput.md

 The `AssetOutput` object contains a `genesis` method, which creates an output that represents the initial distribution of tokens for a new asset.
 This method takes the amount of tokens, a lockup script, a lockup duration, and additional data as parameters.

-Overall, this code provides a way to create and manipulate transaction outputs in the Alephium blockchain.
+Overall, this code provides a way to create and manipulate transaction outputs in the Oxygenium blockchain.
 It is an important part of the transaction validation process and enables the transfer of ALPH and other tokens between users.
 ## Questions:
  1. What is the purpose of the `TxOutput` trait and its implementations?
 - The `TxOutput` trait represents the output of a transaction and has two implementations: `AssetOutput` and `ContractOutput`. `AssetOutput` represents an output that contains ALPH and/or secondary tokens, while `ContractOutput` represents an output that contains only ALPH and is used for paying gas fees.